hyperb1iss/git-iris/docs/git-iris-architecture.md

 - Applies the final commit message

 ### 2.3 LLM Provider System
-- Manages communication with various LLM APIs (OpenAI, Claude)
+- Manages communication with various LLM APIs (OpenAI, Claude, Ollama)
 - Handles API authentication and rate limiting
 - Implements a plugin-like system for easy addition of new providers